We’re all looking forward to getting away this summer. But before you go, have you checked your tyres?

 Here’s how you check the condition, pressure and tread depth of your tyres.

-Given how important your tyres are to your car’s safety, the law is quite strict as to how they should be maintained:
+Because your tyres are pivotal to your car’s safety, the law is strict as to how they should be maintained:

 All tyres should have a minimum tread depth of 1.6mm, but try not to let them fall below about 3mm

-All tyres should be inflated to their recommended tyre pressures.
+All tyres should be inflated to their recommended tyre pressure.

-How to check the condition of your tyres
+How do I check the condition of my tyres?

 Take a good look around each of the tyres and make sure that there aren’t any cuts, tears or bulges on any of them.
-Also check for stones and nails in the tyres, as well as any damage to the side wall.
+Check for stones and nails in the tyres, as well as any damage to the side wall.

 You’ll need to use a pressure gauge to get a measurement.
-If you’re checking your tyres at home, you can buy your own pressure gauge.
-Alternatively, petrol stations will have one that’s usually free to use.
+You can buy one to use at home.
+Alternatively, petrol stations should have one that’s usually free to use.

 There might also be different recommended pressures depending on the season and the car’s load.

-Unscrew the valve cap on the tyre and attach the gauge firmly - you should then get a reading.
+Unscrew the valve cap on the tyre and attach the gauge firmly to take a reading.

-When you’re done, take off the gauge quickly so no air escapes, and replace the cap.
-Repeat on the other tyres and you’re good to go.
+When you’ve finished, take off the gauge quickly so no air escapes, and replace the cap.
+Repeat on the other tyres, and then you’re good to go.

 Your tyre tread is what helps keep you steady on wet roads.
 The tread channels water into the grooves of the tyre, giving you more control on the road.